OpenPlantDev/DeprecatedPlantViewer/README.md

 4. *mostly done*
 5. **Done**

 ## Current TODO

-1. Manually view all projects ***Done*** - Nick
-2. Display only relevant documents in tree, and create new component to replace Tree View for plant document models. - Nick **DONE**
-3. Automatically update on changes. **Done** - Nick
-4. Be able to change the views in the viewer. **Done** - Nick
-5. Be able to edit properties in the viewer, **is done**
-6. Resolve all warnings/errors. *TBD*
-7. Fix initial button page.
-8. Add scrolling to property. - **Done** Nick
-9. Fix the sign-in button (lacking access to currently fix this). *TBD*
-10. Convert backend to be entirely electron/desktop based. - Nick **Done**
-11. Clean up code base **Done for now** - Nick
-12. Comment parts for explanations **Done** - Nick
-13. Fix CSS formatting *mostly done* - Nick
-14. Fix clashes with electron IPC and configuration of front-back communication. **Done** - Nick
-15. Determine the necessity of webpack in browser runtime environment. **Done** - Nick
-16. Modify dependencies list, strip unused pieces, keep only browser specific portions.
-17. If we end up keeping webpack, reconfigure its options to be better suited, right now its causing some problems on the backend. **Done** - Nick
-18. Add configurable options to options bar, have those be saved in a JSON.
-19. Determine whether/how to implement ipcMain - ipcRenderer communication **Done** - Nick
-20. Get viewport to successfully update **Done** - Nick
-21. Determine whether or not to migrate configuration.ts to a JSON **Done** - Nick
-22. Implement loading circle function upon switching views/imodels/projects. *possibly does not need to be done*
-23. Implement nicer loading functionality. *possibly does not need to be done*
-24. Move select new iModel button to project **done?**
-25. Fix weird character bug (e.g. Miscellaneous). - Nick *in progress*
-26. In bottom properties display widget, add functionality to click on category to display only that category, and click on it again to switch back to all categories
-27. Display both the 3D and 2D views in the Viewport.
-28. Only display and allow to pass in the project, iModel, and drawing names.
-29. Maybe move the Menu button to the window menu or in the Toolbar in the Viewport.
-30. Add unified selection capability back into the tree **Done** - Nick
-31. Pick which project to view. - Zach *in progress*
-32. Pick which drawing to view. - Zach *in progress*
-33. Move dropdown boxes for project, iModel, and drawing selections to the header. - Nick, Zach *pretty much done, just waiting on all the buttons to be fully functional*
-34. Move configuration.ts set-up into the Electron viewer instead. - Zach *in progress*
-35. In Production, fix the list of projects. - Zach *in progress*
-36. In Production, fix the briefcase id error (if this is not just a conncetion issue).
-37. Rework Titles - Nick *mostly done*
-38. Put button selections in the menu
-39. Fix scrolling issue with properties tool - Nick **Done**
-40. Look into token restoration after certain periods of time (eg does token expire after an hour even if using)
-41. Fix configuration reading, comply with config.json *mostly done* - Nick
+1. Fix configuration reading, and comply with config.json. *mostly done* - Nick
+2. Fix CSS formatting. *mostly done* - Nick
+3. Rework titles. *motsly done* - Nick
+4. Resolve all warnings/errors. *mostly done* - Zach
+5. Pick which project to view. *mostly done* - Zach
+6. Move dropdown boxes for project, iModel, and drawing selections to the header. *mostly done* (waiting for all buttons to be fully functional) - Nick/Zach

+7. Fix weird character bug (e.g. miscellaneous). *in progress* - Nick
+8. Resolve list of projects in production. *in progress* - Zach
+9. Pick which drawing to view. *in progress* - Zach

+10. Move configuration.ts set-up into the electron viewer instead.
+11. Fix initial button page.
+12. Put button selection sin the menu.
+13. Fix the briefcase id error in production.
+14. Modify dependencies list, strip unused pieces, and keep only browser specific portions.
+15. Add configurable options to options bar, and have those be saved in a JSON.
+16. In the bottom properties display widget, add functionality to click on a category to display only that category, and click on it again to switch back to all categories.
+17. Display both the 3D and 2D views in the viewport.
+18. Only display and allow to pass in the projcet, iModel, and drawing names.
+19. Maybe move the menu button to the window menu or in the toolbar in the viewport.
+20. Look into token restoration after certain periods of time (i.e. does token expire after an hour even if using it?).
+21. Implement loading circle function upon switching views/iModels/projects (possibly does not need to be done...).
+22. Implement nicer loading functionality (possibly does no tneed to be done...).
+23. Fix the sign-in button (lacking access to currently fix this).

+24. Manually view all projects **Done** - Nick
+25. Display only relevant documents in tree, and create new component to replace tree view for plant document models. **Done** - Nick
+26. Automatically update on changes. **Done** - Nick
+27. Be able to change the views in the viewer. **Done** - Nick
+28. Be able to edit properties in the viewer. **Done** - Nick
+29. Add scrolling to property. **Done** - Nick
+30. Clean up code base. **Done ** - Nick
+31. Comment parts for explanations. **Done** - Nick
+32. Convert backend to be entirely electron/desktop based. **Done** - Nick
+33. Fix clashes with electron IPC and configuration of front-back communication. **Done** - Nick
+34. Determine the necessity of webpack in browser runtime environment. **Done** - Nick
+35. If we end up keeping webpack, reconfigure its options to be better suited (right now, it's causing some problems on the backend). **Done** - Nick
+36. Determine whether/how to implement ipcMain-ipcRenderer communication. **Done** - Nick
+37. Get viewport to successfully update. **Done** - Nick
+38. Determine whether or not to migrate configuration.ts to a JSON. **Done** - Nick
+39. Add unified selection capability back into the tree. **Done** - Nick
+40. Fix scrolling issue with properties tool. **Done** - Nick

 ## Development Setup